Ben-Kerman/immersive/doc/style.md

 - `color`: Six-digit hexadecimal RGB color (RRGGBB), as in HTML/CSS
 - `alpha`: Two-digit hexadecimal alpha (opacity). `00` is transparent and `FF` is opaque

-"OSD pixels" below refers to mpv pixels at 720p resolution.
-Even if the video "resolution is different, OSD pixels are always scaled as if the player window was 720 pixels tall.
+"OSD pixels" below refers to pixels at 720p resolution.
+Even if the video resolution is different, OSD pixels are always scaled as if the player window was 720 pixels tall.